Ina Lange: Early life and education

-She subsequently went on to study music, first in Berlin, and later at the Moscow Conservatory under the likes of Anton Rubinstein and Tchaikovsky.
+She subsequently went on to study music, first in Berlin, and later at the Moscow Conservatory under the likes of Nikolai Rubinstein and Pyotr Ilyich Tchaikovsky.

 Private life

 While living in Stockholm in the 1870s, Forstén is known to have been friends with the Finnish noblewoman and actress Siri von Essen and her Swedish writer husband August Strindberg, in many of whose works she appeared.

 In 1876, she married the opera singer Algot Lange.
 The couple had three sons, the youngest of whom, Åke Mortimer (b.
 1884), later took his father's name, and became known as the explorer and writer Algot Lange.

 The Langes lived at first in Helsinki, then Stockholm, before moving in the mid-1880s to Copenhagen.
-There she became acquainted with Maria Feodorovna (then Princess Dagmar of Denmark) and Crown Prince Frederick.
-She is known later to have used her friendship with the former to pass on messages between Finnish politicians and the Russian Imperial Court, to advocate for constitutional reforms in Finland.
+There she became acquainted with Maria Feodorovna (then Princess Dagmar of Denmark) and Crown Prince Frederik.
+She is known later to have used her friendship with the former to pass on messages between Finnish politicians Danielson-Kalmari and Yrjö Sakari Yrjö-Koskinen and the Russian Imperial Court, to advocate for constitutional reforms in Finland.

 The Langes' marriage ended in divorce in 1898.
 She continued living in Copenhagen until 1913, when she moved to Malmö in Sweden.